Home

 Understanding the Identity Matrix

-The identity matrix, also known as the unit matrix, is a special type of square matrix.
+The identity matrix, also known as the unit matrix, is a special type of square matrix (square meaning the number of columns and rows are the same).
 Its off-diagonal elements are all zeros, while the diagonal elements are all ones:

 $$ \begin{bmatrix} \color{red}{1} & 0 & 0 \\ 0 & \color{red}{1} & 0 \\ 0 & 0 & \color{red}{1} \end{bmatrix} $$